JGray-21/DATS-6101-Project/README.md

- Project 2 - Which vars bild the best predicive model and why.
+ Project 2 - Which variables build the best predictive model and why?
   * Age and confed
   * Income and confed
   * Educ and confed
-  * Each test w/ polviews (with and withough intersation term of who is in office) and race.
+  * Each test w/ polviews (with and without interaction terms of who is in office) and race.